-Within the catchment area approximately 82.5% of the housing is owner occupied.
-With a 43.6% outright ownership, this can imply a greater appetite to engage in home retrofits as the occupiers are the decision makers in relation to energy upgrades and have a clear incentive to upgrade.
+Within the catchment area approximately 50.3% of the housing is owner occupied.
+With a 34.3% outright ownership, this group of individuals are more likely to engage in home retrofits, as the occupiers are the decision makers in relation to energy upgrades, they have a clear incentive to upgrade and are likely do not have the financial burden of mortgage repayments

-Equally, for rental properties, it is in landowners' best interests to upgrade the homes they own with retrofit measures in line with the projected minimum BER increases for rental properties that the Government are implementing from 2025.
+For rental properties, it is in landowners' best interests to upgrade the homes they own with retrofit measures in line with the projected minimum BER increases for rental properties that the Government are implementing from 2025.